Prepare for a career in health and wellness, dietetics, research or industry.

 Dietetics Option

-Students who graduate from this accredited degree option are eligible to take the national Dietitian Technician Registered (DTR) exam.
+Students who graduate from the accredited Dietetics Option degree are eligible to take the national Dietitian Technician Registered (DTR) exam.
 Upon graduation, students are prepared to work as a DTR in healthcare, as a nutritionist in other industries, or to continue to graduate school in other areas of health science.
 The most popular pathway for those in the dietetics option is to go on to graduate school and supervised practice to be eligible for the credentialing exam to become a Registered Dietitian Nutritionists (RDN).

 Nutrition and Wellness Option